corbtastik/vmware-usb-macos/README.md

-# vmware-usb-osx
+# vmware-usb-macos

 This repo is a fork of [cbednarski/vmware-usb-osx](https://github.com/cbednarski/vmware-usb-osx) with slight tweaks to the `Makefile` and `README.md`.

-For the most part my homelab is made up of Apple Mac-minis (6,2 & 8,1) and Mac Pro Cheese Graters (5,1) because they're easy to come by, cheap, low maintenance, and run ESXi well.
+For the most part my homelab is made up of Apple Mac-minis and Mac Pro Cheese Graters as they're easy to come by, cheap, low maintenance, and run ESXi quite well.

-* This `Makefile` helps in creating a bootable USB installer for VMware ESXi on MacOS.
+* This `Makefile` creates a bootable USB installer for VMware ESXi on MacOS.

 ## vSphere Hypervisor version